rsd-raul/Cloud-Computing-Project/README.txt

     Download boto:       https://github.com/boto/boto
     Download libcloud:   https://libcloud.apache.org/downloads.html
-        * Follow the instructions or simply cd into both folders using cmd and execute "python setup.py install"
+        *Follow the instructions or cd into both folders using cmd and execute "python setup.py install"

     Setup a boto.config file with exactly this variables (substitute when necessary):
             [Credentials]